What Makes a Game High-rated? Towards Factors of Video Game Success: What Went Right

-QA and testing teams take relevant part for either small and large games.
+QA and testing teams are important in either small and large games.
 Testing might also involves end-users, which can help creating a community, as the postmortems from Myth: The Fallen Lords, Dark Age of Camelot, Bionic Commando Rearmed, and Armadillo Run recommend.

 \begin{quoting}[endtext='' -- Myth: The Fallen Lords by Jason Regier] There's no big quality assurance department here at Bungie; the public did our testing for us, and we listened to them as seriously as if they were coworkers on the project. \end{quoting}